leihehehe/java-url-shortener/README.md

 # Introduction

 **Amazing URL Shortener** is an online tool with high availability to shorten a long link and provide detailed statistics.
+It is a full stack project.

 **Demo**:
+Note: Currntly not available due to the high AWS bill(multiple severs for Kubernetes and cluster deployment, elastic IPs and ELB).
+A demonstration video will be published very soon.

 - http://official.urls.fit